blazerer/cv/index.md

 <p>
  <br>
 I designed and developed server side of this API to allow customers extract logs of their applications from our storage.
- Here you may see how process of the data download looks like.
+ Here you can see how process of the data download looks like.
  <br>
  <br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/S7wl_8sTrAY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>